solo-io/gloo/docs/content/guides/security/rate_limiting/crds/_index.md

 - one of the two upstreams is hit more than **3 times within a minute**, or
 - the aggregate of both upstreams is hit more than **4 times within a minute**.

-You can verify that Gloo has been correctly configured by port-forwarding the rate limit server and requesting a config dump.
+You can verify that Gloo Edge has been correctly configured by port-forwarding the rate limit server and requesting a config dump.
 First run:

 ```shell script